thisdot/tech-conferences/README.md

 ## React

 [React Rally](https://www.reactrally.com/)
-React Rally in Cyberspace is a one day, single track conference for developers of all backgrounds using React.js, React Native, and related tools.
+React Rally in Cyberspace is a one day, single track conference for developers of all backgrounds using React.js, React Native, and related tools.<br>
 **City and State**: Salt Lake City, Utah
 **Country**: USA

 [International JavaScript Conference](https://javascript-conference.com/munich/)
-From Angular and React to WebAssembly; from Progressive Web Apps to JAMstack – international experts share insights on the present and future JavaScript.
+From Angular and React to WebAssembly; from Progressive Web Apps to JAMstack – international experts share insights on the present and future JavaScript.<br>
 **City and State**: Munich
 **Country**: Germany